DataDog/datadog-api-client-python/docs/v1/SyntheticsApi.md

                 },
             ),
         ],
     )  # SyntheticsCITestBody | Details of the test to trigger.

     # example passing only required values which don't have defaults set
     try:
         # Trigger some Synthetics tests for CI
         api_response = api_instance.trigger_ci_tests(body)
         pprint(api_response)
-    except datadog_api_client.v1.ApiException as e:
+    except ApiException as e:
         print("Exception when calling SyntheticsApi->trigger_ci_tests: %s\n" % e)
 ```